 The Tule and kern rivers are the life, beauty, and legacy of this region — these rivers need our help!

-Heavy visitor use, disrespectful actions of a few, climate change, drought, poor water policy, and lack of education have caused serious problems on rivers in the Southern Sierra Nevada, and now we will all suffer the results of poor water quality, closure of recreation sites, more restrictions, and more violence.
+Heavy visitor use, disrespectful actions of a few, climate change, drought, poor water policy, wildfires, and lack of education have caused serious problems on rivers in the Southern Sierra Nevada, and now we will all suffer the results of poor water quality, closure of recreation sites, more restrictions, and more violence.
 The Río Limpio: River Stewardship, Education, and Outreach Program helps keep the Tule and Kern Rivers clean, safe, and open for all to enjoy.
 This program involves single and/unteers improve and monitor water quality, clear garbage, remove graffiti, reduce the risk of catastrophic fire events, increase the public’s personal responsibility for the river, reduce violence, maintain trails, prevent gang activity, and increase recreational enjoyment.